Brassica oleracea vars.

 No

-No references found indicating seed as a pathway, though some references imply that seed may be a pathway.
+No references found indicating seed as a pathway.
 Crop debris is the most common source of inoculum.
 Plant debris associated with the seed may carry fungal spores.

 MYCOBR-5